-- A small space for lighter colours will look great.
-To make a room feel spacious, consider a combination of pastel shades, white or pale and bright colours.
+- A small space for lighter colors will look great.
+To make a room feel spacious, consider a combination of pastel shades, white or pale and bright colors.

-- Silent colours or cool colours like blue, green and purple create a calm atmosphere.
-Light monochromatic colour schemes often work especially well for this purpose.
+- Silent colors or cool colors like blue, green and purple create a calm atmosphere.
+Light monochromatic color schemes often work especially well for this purpose.

-- Bright, vibrant colours evoke a sense of energy.
-Orange, red or vibrant lime leaves can add energy to your space.
+- Bright, vibrant colors evoke a sense of energy.
+Orange, red or blues can add energy to your space.

 Best neutral rugs for living room

 We have discussed earlier neutral and beige rugs.
 However, Whether you are looking to update a living room, dining room or bedroom, neutral rugs can help create a warm, cosy feel that is fresh and up-to-date.
-Neutral Area Rug gives you a lot of flexibility with colour schemes and design options!
+Neutral Area Rugs give you a lot of flexibility with color schemes and design options!
 A new neutral area rug can completely refresh any space in your home.

 In designing this light-filled, bohemian space, every detail, from the patterned pillow to the pumice grass, was considered.
 These multi-purpose diamond-patterned 8 × 10 neutral rugs will elevate any room, sticking with rich, monochromatic paint while giving us the pleasure of adding depth and elegance to this earthy living room.

-When choosing the best neutral rugs for the living room, consider this room proof that you can never go wrong with a black and white area rug.
+When choosing the best neutral rugs for the living room, consider this room proof that you can never go wrong with coordinating colors in your area rug.
 While the homeowner can go with a monochromatic design, the geometric pattern of this neutral living room gives it a good textured effect that adds to the designer’s connection to all of the tassels, fringe and macro.

 Plush Moroccan Ornate Rug

-This type is perfect for crazy, especially if you are drawn to rich art and colour.
+This type is perfect especially if you are drawn to rich art and color.
 Like the flamboyant canvas print of the creative lodge depicting a woman’s face with bold, expressive strokes, this plush Moroccan-inspired rug has an imperfect linear functionality that is not taken seriously.
-Meanwhile, the neutral colours of the rugs in this living room help to balance the bright shades of furniture and wallpaper.
+Meanwhile, the neutral colors of the rugs in this living room help to balance the bright shades of furniture and wallpaper.